deepin-community/doxyml/README.md

 # Telling Doxygen to use Doxyqml

-To tell Doxygen about Doxyqml you must make a few changes to your Doxygen file.
+To tell Doxygen about Doxyqml you must make a few changes to your Doxygen configuration file.

 1. Add the .qml extension to the `FILTER_PATTERNS` key:

         FILTER_PATTERNS = *.qml=doxyqml

-    Note: On Windows you may need to use the full path of the `doxyqml.py` file instead.
-For example if you installed Python 3.5 in `C:\Python35`, use this:

-        FILTER_PATTERNS = *.qml=C:\Python35\Lib\site-packages\doxyqml\doxyqml.py
+   Note: on Windows Doxyqml installs itself in the `Scripts` folder of your Python installation.
+If this folder is not in the PATH, either add it or use the full path to Doxyqml here (but that is less portable across machines)

 2. Add the .qml extension to `FILE_PATTERNS`: